-Family Therapy at JSA does exactly what you might expect, and allows families to work through issues, communication and relationships in a safe space.
-Open-ness and honesty are encouraged in sessions to allow difficulties to be overcome.
-The therapy looks at establishing each family member’s identity as individuals as well as within the family unit as a whole and leads to the opening of more effective communication channels.
+Family Therapy provides a space for families to address issues in communication and relationships.
+Empathy and honesty are promoted within sessions, with the goal of ameliorating unwanted tension and strengthening familial bonds.
+The therapy looks at establishing each family member’s identity as individuals as well as the family unit as a whole and leads to the opening of more effective communication channels.

-The implementation of Family Therapy can also be particularly effective in care settings, whereby young people in particular may struggle to find their role or place within the family or residential setting.
-In these cases, we have found that young people may have had more autonomy prior to going into care, and therefore struggle above everything else with the change in structure.
-Teenage years are traumatic enough for anybody, what with physiological changes and psychological pressures, but those entering into the care system can expect even more challenges; which can affect the entire family unit.
+The implementation of Family Therapy can also be particularly effective in care settings, in which young people may struggle to find their role or place within an adoptive or foster family or residential placement.
+In these cases, we have found that young people may have had more autonomy prior to going into care, and therefore require help adjusting to the change in structure.

 Covering the North West